Issue#45

 STERLING GP’S VARIOUS BEAVERTAIL-BODIED PLANT-CARRIERS ARE DESIGNED AND BUILT TO SATISFY SPECIFIC CUSTOMER REQUIREMENTS.

 Huge growth in the use of lighter construction equipment with wheeled or tracked access equipment and other specialist plant has led to a considerable increase in the use of rigid vehicles with which to deliver and collect it.
+Often, restricted access and other factors have ruled out the use of articulated vehicles, so a rigid with two to four axles has generally been the preferred option.

 While plant hirers and specialist hauliers have used rigid vehicles with some form of beavertail body for generations, the bodies themselves have often been adapted platform designs, built either in-house or by regional bodybuilders.
 Such designs would do the job but could be of limited capacity with sharp loading angles, and were often only really suitable for transporting lighter wheeled plant.
 Their ramps were either heavyweight loose items that required manual handling, or shorter spring-loaded designs that suffered if subjected to repeated use with heavy machines.